ArendPeter/JavaGuide/mydoc/5d_VariableInit.md

 ~~~

 Here we have an `int` prior to `a` the first time but not the second time.
-To fully understand when this happens we'll need to distinguish between declaration, initialiazation, and assignment.
+To fully understand when this happens, we'll need to distinguish between declaration, initialization, and assignment.

 ## 5.4.1 Assignment